ktchow1/interprocess/README.txt

     destin port : 80    (depends on the service device A needs from device B) }

-Router A, on receiving this packet, will replace the source address by its public IP, this conversion is called NAT)
+Router A replaces source address by its public IP, this conversion is called NAT :
 {
     source IP   : IP_A
     source port : 12345 (randomly assigned port by router)